aviv211/aivivs26/README.md

-#Privacy Checklist Task 1
+# Privacy Checklist Task 1

-##Select 5 privacy principles
+## Select 5 privacy principles

-< -Principle no1 - Purpose of collection of personal information.- >
+## -Principle no1 - Purpose of collection of personal information.
- < -personal informations can be collected for lawful purpose applicable for the web applications and necessary for required purpose.- >
+ # -personal informations can be collected for lawful purpose applicable for the web applications and necessary for required purpose.

- a.)
+ a.
 How does the organization identify the users?
-- write your personal information. b.)
+- write your personal information.
+ b.
 How can you find other users?
 - Search other users.

-< -Principle no2 - Source of personal information.- >
+## -Principle no2 - Source of personal information.
- < -if the organization collects personal informations, it must be collected from the individual concerns.- >
+ # -if the organization collects personal informations, it must be collected from the individual concerns.

- a.)
+ a.
 How can the organization know this is your own email?
-- verify and confirm your email by sending the code given. b.)
+- verify and confirm your email by sending the code given.
+ b.
 How can the organization know this is your own phone number?
 - verify and confirm your number by sending the code given.

-< -Principle no6 - Access to personal information.- >
+## -Principle no6 - Access to personal information.
- < -individuals have the right to obtain from the organizations confirmation of whether the agency holds personal information about them.- >
+ # -individuals have the right to obtain from the organizations confirmation of whether the agency holds personal information about them.

- a.)
+ a.
 How do we make sure that users can manage their personal informations?
-- manage your personal information. b.)
+- manage your personal information.
+ b.
 How do we make sure that users can access their personal informations?
 - access your personal information.

-< -Principle no7 - Correction of personal information.- >
+## -Principle no7 - Correction of personal information.
- < -any individual that has their personal information held by the organization can request the organization to correct the information.- >
+ # -any individual that has their personal information held by the organization can request the organization to correct the information.

- a.)
+ a.
 How can the users update their personal informations?
-- update your personal information. b.)
+- update your personal information.
+ b.
 How can a user change his password?
 - change your password.

-< -Principle no9 - Agency not to keep personal information for longer than necessary.- >
+## -Principle no9 - Agency not to keep personal information for longer than necessary.
- < -an organization that holds the personal information of an individual should not keep the information for longer than is necessary for the purposes it may lawfully be used.- >
+ # -an organization that holds the personal information of an individual should not keep the information for longer than is necessary for the purposes it may lawfully be used.

- a.)
+ a.
 Where does file/data goes to when deleted?
-- deleted file/data can be restore within 30 days, but will be automatically deleted otherwise. b.)
+- deleted file/data can be restore within 30 days, but will be automatically deleted otherwise.
+ b.
 How are the individuals will know that their informations are not be keeping longer than necessary?
 - user can see the duration of the informations by the agency being use until it's finished.

-#Privacy Policy Task 2
+## Privacy Policy Task 2

- < -Select a specific website and create a privacy policy for it.- >
+ # -Select a specific website and create a privacy policy for it.

  1. Twitter
  2. https://www.twitter.com, this is the url for twitter which you can go and see the website when you click it.